How to Start an LLC in Massachusetts

 Step 2: Choose a Resident Agent in Massachusetts

 What is a resident agent?
 A resident agent is an individual or business entity responsible for receiving important tax forms, legal documents, notice of lawsuits, and official government correspondence on behalf of your business.
-Think of your registered agent as your business's point of contact with the state.
+You can think of your registered agent as your business’s primary point of contact with the state.

 Who can be a resident agent?
-A resident agent must be a resident of Massachusetts or a corporation, such as a registered agent service, authorized to transact business in Massachusetts.
-You may elect an individual within the company, including yourself.
+A resident agent must be a resident of Massachusetts or a business entity that is authorized to operate in the state.
+In practice, this can be yourself or a different LLC member, a registered agent service, or a business attorney.

 Step 3: File the Massachusetts LLC Certificate of Organization

 To create an LLC in Massachusetts, you will need to file the Certificate of Organization with the Secretary of the Commonwealth.
-You can apply online, by mail, by fax, or in person.
+You can do this online, by mail, by fax, or in person.
+Professional limited liability companies can only file using a paper form.

 File the Certificate of Organization